Classification and threshold dynamics of stochastic reaction networks: Introduction

 Noise is ubiquitous.
 The dynamics of the species composition in a reaction network might therefore be modelled as a continuous time Markov chains (CTMCs) with an intensity for each reaction to occur.
 This applies in particular when the species counts are low \cite{AK11}.
 Alternatively, it might be modelled deterministically in terms of ordinary differential equations (ODEs), when the species abundances are high and noise is averaged out \cite{F19}.

 This paper aims to contribute to the theory of {\em stochastic reaction networks} (SRNs), especially in dimension one.
 In our context, CTMCs are associated with an SRN on the ambient space $\N^d_0$, where $d$ is the number of species.
 To understand the dynamics of such CTMCs, it is important to understand the decomposition of $\N^d_0$ into communicating classes.
 Subsequently, one might decide whether a CTMC is recurrent, transient, explosive, or extinct on a particular class.
 In general this decomposition seems difficult to achieve, and even in concrete cases, it might be hard to disentangle open classes from closed classes.
-We provide a partial classification (Theorem \ref{th-1}) which is complete for certain types of communicating classes and when the stoichiometric subspace of the SRN is one-dimensional.

-In particular, it is of interest to classify \emph{trapping} and \emph{escaping} states (that form singleton communicating classes) in order to decide whether the reaction network becomes \emph{extinct} over time \cite{ABCJ18,AEJ14,AC19}.
-We completely characterise the set of trapping states and provide necessary and sufficient conditions for this set to be empty or finite (for general SRNs with $d\ge 1$ species).
-This extends previous work \cite{AEJ14,AC19}.
-Additionally, we provide a graphical condition (Theorem~\ref{th-1}(i)) for an SRN to be \emph{essential} (that is, all communicating classes are closed).
-Being essential is a prerequisite for the CTMCs associated with an SRN to be (positive) recurrent on all classes.

-To simplify the task of decomposing $\N^d_0$, we introduce the notion of a minimal core network, a reaction network that has the same decomposition as (is structurally identical to) the original network but in general has fewer reactions.
+When the stoichiometric subspace of the SRN is one-dimensional, we provide an explicit full classification for all sorts of communicating classes (Theorem~\ref{th-1d-classification}).

 We next turn towards dynamical properties (e.g., explosivity, recurrence, ergodicity, quasi-ergodicity) of the CTMCs associated with an SRN.
 This has been a topic of recent interest.
 For example, \emph{complex-balanced} mass-action SRNs have been shown to be non-explosive, using novel sufficient conditions for non-explosivity of CTMCs \cite{ACKK18}.
 Indeed, the mechanism for SRNs to be explosive (or non-explosive) is largely unknown \cite{ACKK18}.
 To help fill this gap, we provide a necessary and sufficient condition for non-explosivity of mass-action SRNs with one-dimensional stoichiometric subspace.
 This is accomplished in terms of four parameters, that provide threshold criteria for (non-)explosivity of SRNs (Theorem~\ref{th-Threshold}).